Rufus Wainwright: 2007-2011: Release the Stars and Rufus Does Judy at Carnegie Hall

-Out of the Game and marriage
+2012-2017: Out of the Game and marriage

 Wainwright recorded his seventh studio album with producer Mark Ronson.
 He described the new songs as more "danceable" than his previous material.
 The album, titled Out of the Game, was released in late April 2012 in the UK and Canada and in early May in the US.

 On August 23, 2012, Wainwright and Jörn Weisbrodt married in Montauk, New York.
 Artist Justin Vivian Bond officiated.

-Second opera

-His second opera, called Hadrian, premiered at the Canadian Opera Company as their opening production of the 2018 mainstage season at the Four Seasons Centre in Toronto, directed by Canadian Director Peter Hinton, with libretto written by Canadian playwright Daniel MacIvor.
+Wainwright's second opera, called Hadrian, premiered at the Canadian Opera Company as their opening production of the 2018 mainstage season at the Four Seasons Centre in Toronto, directed by Canadian Director Peter Hinton-Davis, with libretto written by Canadian playwright Daniel MacIvor.
 Hadrian attended the workshop Opera Fusion: New Works, a collaboration of Cincinnati Opera and University of Cincinnati College-Conservatory of Music, before its premiere.

-Prima Donna's revival

 In 2015, Wainwright launched a new version of his first opera, accompanied by a film directed by Francesco Vezzoli, featuring Cindy Sherman as the Prima Donna.
 The finale was shot in Paris during spring 2015 and produced by Petite Maison Production, before it premiered in Athens in September.